The following sections describe how to design a highly available system and define replication schemes:

 The target DSN cannot include client/server attributes.

 Preallocateattribute to ensure that there is sufficient space for the new database.
-If enabled, then TimesTen preallocates disk space for the database checkpoint files for the new database during the duplicate.
+If enabled, then TimesTen preallocates space on the file system for the database checkpoint files for the new database during the duplicate.
 See "Preallocate" in the Oracle TimesTen In-Memory Database Reference for more information.

 On the source database, create a user and grant the